-- 1. The request to transfer an MS student to the PhD program without an MS degree should be initiated by the students' thesis advisor in a letter submitted to the graduate coordinator. - 2.
-The decision to approve the request is the responsibility of the graduate coordinator. - 3.
-To be eligible for transfer, the student should have completed a minimum of 15 credits of graduate course work at Pitt and have maintained a minimum QPA of 3.5. - 4.
-To demonstrate the ability to conduct research and publish results, the student should have submitted a paper to either a journal or to a conference.
+The request to transfer an MS student to the PhD program without an MS degree should be initiated by the students' advisor in a letter submitted to the Graduate Program Director.
+The decision to approve the request is the responsibility of the Graduate Program Director.
+To be eligible for transfer, the student should have completed a minimum of 15 credits of graduate course work at Pitt and have maintained a minimum QPA of 3.5.